krother/training_and_teaching_methods/fundamentals/types_of_students.rst

 Conclusion
 ----------

-T ftudents, you can adjust your lesson with little effort.
+With only a few students, you can adjust your lesson with little effort.
 With a group of 20, finding out their needs is hard work, and with 50+ it is a matter of statistics.